THE EASIEST HOMEMADE COCONUT CREAM YOGURT

 - 3 – 4 cans of Ayam coconut cream (depending on your yogurt maker capacity)

-- Yogurt starter culture (I use this brand)
+- Yogurt starter culture or multi-strain probiotic

 Thoroughly wash or sterilise your yogurt container and whisk with boiling water.

+- Open the cans and spoon the coconut cream directly into your yogurt making jar.
 Note: Depending on the weather and the temperature of your home the coconut cream will vary in consistency.
 On a hot day, the coconut cream will be runny while in cool weather you will need to spoon it out.

 - Add the sugar and the amount of yogurt starter culture that your product recommends (probiotic capsule if using) and whisk until well combined.

 - Put the lid firmly on the glass yogurt jar and place into your yogurt maker.

 - Pour water slowly into the base.
 (The water must not be filled over the ‘tall line’ indicated on the inside wall of the maker).
 Then place the cover lid on top.